Kontakte by Stockhausen

 Siwan and George: Thank you!
 KONTAKTE is hugely significant for us, being a key work in the piano and percussion duo repertoire.
 It was the first piece we performed together in 2013, and we’ve revisited it several times, adding more detail to our interpretation with each performance.

 We memorised the work in 2017 after deep study.
 We felt connected to KONTAKTE and wanted to record it.
-In 2018, all that dust launched, and we were intrigued by their binaural releases.
+In 2018, All That Dust launched, and we were intrigued by their binaural releases.
 We thought KONTAKTE would fit perfectly in their catalog, and they agreed.

 Q2: How Would You Explain Stockhausen’s Music to a General Audience?